-ARC is exposed to market risks resulting from fluctuations in commodity prices, foreign exchange rates, interest rates, and power prices in the normal course of operations.
+ARC is exposed to market risks resulting from fluctuations in commodity prices, foreign exchange rates, and interest rates, in the normal course of operations.
 ARC maintains a risk management program including the use of derivative instruments to reduce the volatility of revenues, increase the certainty of funds from operations, and to protect acquisition and development economics.